owncloud-archive/documentation/admin_manual/enterprise/external_storage/sharepoint-integration_configuration.rst

 ---------------

 SharePoint unsharing is handled in the background via Cron.
-If you remove the sharing option from a Sharepoint mount, it will take a little time for the share to be removed, until the Cron job runs
+If you remove the sharing option from a SharePoint mount, it will take a little time for the share to be removed, until the Cron job runs.

 Logging
 ~~~~~~~